haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ## Numbers

-This section of the _Splunk Style Guide_ contains guidelines for using numbers in text.
+This section contains guidelines for using numbers in Splunk documentation.

 ### [When to use numerals]()